 Phase 2: Design

 At this phase, web and graphic designers come into action.
 By analyzing the gathered information, they started to develop multiple application designs.
 For instance, designers create app designs with color combinations, icon styles, fonts, animations, and more.
-And once the plans are ready, they get shared with the client for approval.
+Once the plans are ready, they get shared with the client for approval.

 After receiving the confirmation for the front-end design, the architecture design begins.
 It includes creating flowcharts and outlining functional and non-functional features to optimize the user experience.
 In addition, if the client has specific design needs, it only gets implemented at this stage.
-Once the team finalizes the designs, coders, and programmers come into play.
+Once the team finalizes the designs, coders and programmers come into play.

 Phase 3: Implementation of Coding